madhusudancs/PL241-MCS-Compiler/NOTES.rst

     configurable.
 However currently since the Linux AMD64 ABI is hard coded, this may affect the code generator and hence make the binaries not executable.

+  * The speed reduction in case of MaxSAT based allocator as compared to general SAT solver based allocator, at least until benchmarking with larger source files, should be attributed to the fact that akmaxsat doesn't take the input from UNIX Pipe but requires us to write the input to the file on disk and then read from that file.
+When I can write a C++ wrapper for the Python code, I will have a better way of comparing the two allocators.

+  * Additional it should be considered while considering the speed reduction for MaxSAT based allocator that this allocator has substantially more number of clauses to resolve since we implement coalescing clauses for phi functions.

 RegisterAllocator/SAT solver notes
 ----------------------------------